 Following Teaberry's leadership, the Huskies set seven new school records during the 2009 campaign.
 In the indoor season Teaberry current Huskie Patty Bautista break a school record in the pole vault.
 Teaberry led Bautista to her second school record of 2009 in the pole vault during the outdoor season.
 The Huskies' outdoor season proved to be just as successful as NIU set records in the 3,000-meter run, 4x200-meter relay, pole vault, triple jump and javelin throw.

-The 43 school records held by Teaberry's athletes include multiple records set in 2008.
+The numerous school records held by Teaberry's athletes include multiple records set in 2008.
 During her fourth season, Teaberry helped Houghton break a 28-year old indoor long jump record and guided Coretta Evans as she took to the track to outrun her own outdoor 200m dash mark.
 The 2007 indoor and outdoor track seasons featured three NCAA Regional Qualifiers, six school records, and saw senior thrower Ashley Morrow advance to the NCAA Championships in Sacramento, Calif.

 During the 2006 season, Teaberry guided the Huskies to first-place finishes in both the indoor and outdoor Chicagoland Championships meets.
 The 2006 season also saw Teaberry's charges reach unparalleled success as the Huskies set and re-set 30 school individual records and produced NIU's second MAC Champion ever in junior thrower Ashley Morrow.
 Three athletes advanced to the NCAA Regionals, where Morrow qualified for the NCAA Championships.

 In Teaberry's inaugural season as the head coach of the women's track team, she coached Northern's first individual MAC Champion in over 25 years, and the first Huskie track & field athletes to earn All-MAC honors in Alicja Czajka and Lorene Skipper.
-Teaberry's Huskies dominated the field at the Chicagoland Championship on the way to a first-place finish.
+Teaberry's Huskies dominated the field at the Chicagoland Championships on the way to a first-place finish.

-Teaberry came to Northern Illinois after brief stints as an assistant women's track coach at Ohio University (2004), Arizona State University (1998-99), the University of Toledo (1995-98), and the University of Kentucky (1992-95).
+Teaberry came to NIU after brief stints as an assistant women's track coach at Ohio University (2004), Arizona State University (1998-99), the University of Toledo (1995-98), and the University of Kentucky (1992-95).
 She displayed her ability to develop jumpers and sprinters in eight years as an assistant, as she developed eight NCAA qualifiers and two individual conference champions.

 A St. Louis, Mo. native, Teaberry began her outstanding athletics career at Lutheran North High School where she won four varsity letters in both basketball and track (1984-88).
-At Kansas State, she developed into a world-class caliber high jumper and participate in the U.S.A./Mobil Track & Field Championships and World Championships (1993-95), two Olympic Trials (1992 & 1996), the Olympics (1996), and the World University Games (1993).
+At Kansas State, she developed into a world-class caliber high jumper and participated in the U.S.A./Mobil Track & Field Championships and World Championships (1993-95), two Olympic Trials (1992 & 1996), the Olympics (1996), and the World University Games (1993).

 Her ascension in the world high jumping hierarchy began with three then-Big Eight Conference outdoor titles (1990-92).
 As a senior, Teaberry was selected the Most Valuable Female Athlete at the Big Eight indoor meet, the Kansas State Woman of the Year Award recipient, and then the NCAA Athlete of the Year.